Your Local Mesothelioma And Personal Injury Advocates

 The Trouble With Talcum Powder

-More recent studies have provided added evidence for this link.
-The 2016 African American Cancer Epidemiology Study (AACES) found that women who reported use of talc in the genital area were 44% more likely to have ovarian cancer than women who did not habitually use the powder.
-The same year, a study by Brigham and Women’s Hospital in Boston supported by a grant from the National Institutes of Health (NIH) reported a 33% higher risk for ovarian cancer associated with use of talc in the genital area.
+More recent studies have reinforced this link.
+The 2016 African American Cancer Epidemiology Study (AACES) found that women who reported genital talc use were 44% more likely to develop ovarian cancer than women who did not use the powder.
+That same year, a study by Brigham and Women’s Hospital in Boston, supported by a grant from the National Institutes of Health (NIH), reported a 33% higher risk of ovarian cancer associated with talc use in the genital area.

 Taking Your Case To Negotiation Or Litigation

-Our lawyers believe in your right to seek fair compensation for damages caused by products with hazardous ingredients.
-You are not alone in seeking justice, as more than 1,000 lawsuits have been filed.
-When you or a loved one has received a diagnosis of ovarian cancer and believe it may be caused by talcum powder, call our Pittsburgh law firm at 412-906-8180 to arrange a free consultation, or complete our online form.
-Our team will review your case and help you determine whether you may be eligible for legal damages.
-We proudly serve clients throughout Pennsylvania and West Virginia.
+Our lawyers believe you have the right to seek compensation for harm caused by unsafe or defective products.
+You are not alone in this effort – more than 1,000 lawsuits have already been filed.
+If you or someone you care about has been affected by ovarian cancer and believes talcum powder may have played a role, please reach out to our Pittsburgh law firm at 412-906-8180 for a free consultation, or complete our online form.
+Our legal team will review your situation and help determine whether you may be entitled to pursue damages.